kanisterio/demo/webinar/cncf.io/script.md

 1. Introductions: Michael and Mark
 2. Data Protection on Kubernetes: Overview
    - Stateful versus stateless: mixed workloads are reality for many
-   - Why backing up /etcd is not a proper strategy
+   - Why backing up etcd is not a proper strategy
    - What is an application consistent backup?
    - How Kanister performs cloud native data protection operations
 3. Demonstration of Kubernetes Data Protection with Kanister.io Blueprints